Jennifer Clyburn Reed: Business and community advocacy

 Reed co-owns the investment property company 49 Magnolia Blossom.
 Reed and her husband rented office space to Tom Steyer's 2020 presidential campaign.
 She is chief executive officer of the advisory group, Palmetto Issues Conference, aimed at advocating for equitable socioeconomic policies.

 In November 2020, Reed filed plans with the city of Columbia, South Carolina to renovate the Alston House.

+Politics

+In 2020, Reed was a board member for Unite the Country PAC, a pro-Biden Super PAC, which was indicated as one of the Biden Campaign preferred Super PAC in the 2020 election.